Llanfrothen – St Brothen’s Church

 Current state

 The southern porch of the present church is a modern addition.
-Both original entrance portals from the 13th century have survived, although the southern one was plastered, the original windows in the eastern and western walls have also been preserved.
-The others were transformed in the 19th century.
-Inside the church, there are traces of wall polychromes and a 15th-century baptismal font.
-Dating of the rood screen showed that the wood used for its production came from trees cut between 1496 and 1506.
+Both original 13th-century entrance portals have survive, although the southern one has been plastered and the northern one is bricked up.
+The original windows in the eastern and western walls also survive.
+The remaining windows were rebuilt in the 19th century.
+Inside the church, traces of wall polychromes, a late medieval roof truss, and a 15th-century baptismal font are visible.
+Dating of the rood screen indicates that the wood used in its construction came from trees felled between 1496 and 1506.

 bibliography: